Spring Runoff Can “Dampen” the Beauty of Spring!

-Spring is in the air, or at least we want it to be and with the Spring comes Spring runoff.
-Those crazy groundhogs predicted 6 more weeks of winter which means we still have several weeks left.
+Spring is in the air (or at least, we want it to be) and with the spring comes spring runoff.
 Now is the time to start inspecting your home’s drainage systems and sump pump to make sure you don’t have any issues with water damage this spring.
-We want to enjoy the change in temperature and the spring blooms and not worry about replacing or repairing damage.

 - Ensure power is running to the pump.
 Simply listen to the pump to ensure that it turns on and off and doesn’t make any improper sounds.